Tourism in Perth: Perth city

 Other modern buildings in the city include Council House, a restored high-modernist office building set in the Stirling Gardens, and the Perth Convention and Exhibition Centre, Western Australia's only purpose-built convention centre that can cater for functions of up to 5000 delegates.

-Nearby, in the Elizabeth Quay precinct, are the Swan Bells: twelve historic bells from St Martin-in-the-Fields church in Trafalgar Square, London, which hang together with six modern bells in a 82.5 m copper and glass campanile, commonly known as the Bell Tower and the Swan Bell Tower.
+Nearby, in the Elizabeth Quay precinct, are the Swan Bells: twelve historic bells from St Martin-in-the-Fields church in Trafalgar Square, London, which hang alongside six modern bells in an 82.5 m copper-and-glass campanile, commonly known as the Bell Tower and the Swan Bell Tower.

-Yagan Square connects Northbridge and the Perth CBD, with a 45 m digital tower and the 9 m statue Wirin designed by Noongar artist Tjyllyungoo.
+Yagan Square connects Northbridge and the Perth Central business district (CBD), with a 45 m digital tower and the 9 m statue Wirin designed by the Noongar artist Tjyllyungoo.

-The Northbridge Piazza is an outdoor area located at the corner of Lake Street and James Street, Northbridge.
-The Piazza features a stage, an outdoor LED screen operating 24 hours a day, and public artwork.
-It was designed for community use including performances, exhibitions, festivals, sporting events and other cultural activities.
+The Northbridge Piazza is an outdoor area at the corner of Lake Street and James Street in Northbridge.
+The Piazza features a stage, an outdoor LED screen operating 24 hours a day, and public artworks.
+It was designed for community use, including performances, exhibitions, festivals, sporting events and other cultural activities.

 There are several historical sites in Perth dating back to the 19th century.